GCTC-NTGC/gc-digital-talent/common/README.md

 Unfortunately, I do not know a good way around the "no-extraneous-dependencies" eslint error, hence turning that rule off entirely in step 4.

-### Translation Utility script
+# Translation Utility script

 This project contains a script (`src/tooling/checkIntl.js`) to help manage your react-intl translations files.
 It has been written to run without any dependencies or compilation.
 It is expected to be used along with the [formatjs cli](https://formatjs.io/docs/tooling/cli).
-Here are the recommended steps to handling translation:

-1. Run [formatjs extract](https://formatjs.io/docs/tooling/cli#extraction) to generate an **en.json** file with all your original strings.
-    - If this is the first time running this, also create an **fr.json** file consisting of an empty object `{}`, and a **whitelist.json** file consisting of an empty array `[]`.
-2. Run `checkIntl` with options specifying your `--en`, `--fr` and `--whitelist` files to check whether your **fr.json** file is up to date.
-This is the simplest use of the checkIntl script.
-3. More than likely you actually want to fix the fr file if you have untranslated strings.
-To this end, run `checkIntl` with the previous options, along with the `--output-untranslated` and `--rm-orphaned` options (a new file path and a boolean flag, respectively).
-4. Provide the outputted **untranslated** file to your translators, asking them to only change _defaultMessage_ field for each entry.
-5. When you receive the file back from your translators, save it under a new name and rerun `checkIntl` with all the previous options, along with the `--merge-fr` option (a path to the new file).
+### Directions
+The checkIntl script can be run with different flags and options.
+For more details on how individual options work, see the checkIntl file itself.
+In practice, it is easiest to save the commands, with options included, as **package.json** scripts.

+Note: each project using react-intl (eg admin, common, talentsearch, etc) requires its own set of commands, and must be managed seperately.

+For example, to ensure translations in the admin project are up to date:
+1. Run `npm instl-extract` in the project you are managing (in this case, /admin).
+2. Run `npm run check-intl-common` (from the /common folder).
+This generates a **untranslated.json** file in the admin project's lang folder.
+3. Send **untranslated.json** for translation, asking them to only translated "defaultMessage" fields.
+4. Save the translated version which comes back as **newTranslations.json** in the same lang folder.
+5. Run `npm run check-intl-common-merge` (again from the /common folder).
-6. If, after translation, some entries are the same in English and French, add the keys to **whitelist.json**.
+6. If you see any warnings about untranslated entries which simply match in English and French, add the key to the array in **whitelist.json** and repeat step 4.
-7. Run [formatjs compile](https://formatjs.io/docs/tooling/cli#compilation) to transform **fr.json** into **frCompiled.json**.
-This latter file is what react-intl must load messages from.
+7. Run `npm intl-compile` in the /admin folder.

 ### On source control
 Only **fr.json** and **whitelist.json** need to be checked into source control.
-The other files created during this process are generated as needed or only used to communicate with translators, and may be deleted after use.
+The other files created during this process are generated as needed or only used to communicate with translators, should be added to .gitignore, and may be deleted after use.

-### On running the commands
-It is most convenient to save the commands from step 3 and step 5 as scripts in a **package.json** file.
-For example, `npm run check-intl-admin` and `npm run check-intl-admin-merge` will execute those commands for the **/admin** folder.